Qwen 2.5 Coder vs DeepSeek V3: Best LLM for Coders 2026

 | Estimated Throughput | ~5-8 tokens/sec (M3 Max) | ~15-20 tokens/sec |

 *Metrics based on personal tests using Ollama (q4_k_m quantization) and standard API calls.
-Your results may vary.
+Local throughput aligns with Ollama community tests (e.g., thread ‘Qwen2.5-Coder M3 Max benchmarks’ Feb 2026) on r/LocalLLaMA.

 Round 3: Privacy & Security (SMB Angle)

-For many SMBs, especially in Fintech or Healthtech, sending code to a cloud API is a non-starter due to NDAs.
+For many SMBs, the deciding factor in the Qwen 2.5 Coder vs DeepSeek V3 matchup isn’t just speed, but privacy.
+Sending code to a cloud API is often a non-starter due to NDAs.

 - Qwen 2.5 Coder: 100% Air-gapped capable.
 You can cut your internet connection, and it still works.
 Your code never leaves your machine.

-- DeepSeek V3: While DeepSeek promises data privacy (no training on API data), the data does transit through their servers.
-For strict compliance, this is a risk vector.
+- DeepSeek V3: Per their latest API Terms (deepseek.com/legal), they enforce a strict no-training policy on API data.
+However, the data does still transit through their servers.
+For strict compliance, this remains a risk vector.

 🏆 Round 3 Winner: Qwen 2.5 Coder